This section introduces the application of table group weight balancing in daily business through several typical scenarios.

 Scenario description

-After enabling the auto-aggregation feature for user tables in newly created databases (by setting the enable_database_sharding_none parameter to True), each new database will automatically create a table group with Sharding = 'NONE' (with a default weight of 1).
-To ensure that the hot table group TG_DB_1 exclusively uses a log stream, we need to adjust its weight.
+After you enable automatic aggregation of user tables for new databases (by setting the enable_database_sharding_none parameter to True), each new database automatically gets a default table group with Sharding = 'NONE' (default weight 1).
+For workload reasons, you want the hot table group to occupy a log stream exclusively.

 Procedure